Backup troubleshooting

 SR_BACKEND_FAILURE_44 (insufficient space)

 The first issue is a chain that contains more than 30 elements (fixed XenServer limit), and the other one means it's full because the "coalesce" process couldn't keep up the pace and the storage filled up.

-In the end, this message is a protection mechanism against damaging your SR. The backup job will fail, but XenServer itself should eventually automatically coalesce the snapshot chain, and the the next time the backup job should complete.
+In the end, this message is a protection mechanism preventing damage to your SR. The backup job will fail, but XenServer itself should eventually automatically coalesce the snapshot chain, and the the next time the backup job should complete.

 You can read more on this on our dedicated blog post regarding XenServer coalesce detection.